SmingHub/Sming/Sming/Components/rboot/README.rst

    Except for the use case described in `Slot2`_ below, you should not need to set this value.

+.. envvar:: RBOOT_ROM0_SIZE

+   default: (0x100000 - $(RBOOT_ROM0_ADDR)).

+   This is the maximum size of slot 0.
+The default value is the whole remaining of the 1M block.

 Slot 1
 ------